barnett-yuxiang/Yellow-Gold/docs/prd.md

 - Selection of two colors (Color A and Color B)
 - Clear visual indication of currently selected color slot
 - Mix button to combine colors
+- Dropdown selection for different color mixing algorithms:
-- Simple averaging algorithm for RGB values
+  - Simple averaging of RGB values
+  - Weighted mixing
+  - Subtractive color mixing
 - Visual display of the resulting mixed color
 - Reset button to clear all selections